There are some abbreviated words and phrases that you will need to get familiar with when caring for a student or child with type 1 diabetes.

 We’ve included some of the main ones below which are mentioned throughout this website.

 The insulin injected through a pump or an injection the body requires when sleeping and in between meals.

 The insulin taken via a pump or injection at mealtimes.

 Blood Glucose Levels.

 A template documenting additional student support requirements such as overnight care routines.
 This may include additional emergency management arrangements if the campsite is in a remote location.

 An extra bolus of insulin given to treat a high blood glucose level.

-Continuous Glucose Monitoring.
+Continuous Glucose Monitor.
 A device worn by a student which continually monitors their glucose levels and sends the data to a phone, pump or receiver.
 CGM can give alerts if levels are out of range.

 Diabetes management plan (DMP)